dsolesvik/library/docs/foundations/radiotelephony/general.md

 |     Z     |      ZULU      |              ZOO   loo                  |

 ## 2.3 Transmission of numbers
-The following table lists the phonetic spelling of numbers and number terms, syllables to be emphasised are in upper case.
+The table below provides the phonetic spelling for numbers and numerical terms.
+Syllables to be emphasized are indicated in uppercase.

 |     Letter     |        Word       |
 |:--------------:|:-----------------:|